ofarrellkevin0/ASP.net_Project_Code/README.md

 The database is currently on a local machine on not live online as of yet.
 For this reason a demo on github isn't available at this moment.
 However the database code is in a file called DatabaseCode.sql with all the stored procedures.
-This means that the code can be downloaded so show you can do your own demo of the code.
+This means that the code can be downloaded so a demo of the code can still be done.
 This website was developed as part of a higher diploma in software development.